alexjvr1/multinational-retail-data-centralisation958/README.md

 Aim: Set up a single SQL database of all sales data for Multinational Retail Co.

-This is a pipeline to collate and clean data pertaining to the running of a company from different sources (AWS database, AWS s3 bucket, and API).
-The data are then stored in an SQL database.
+This is a pipeline to collate and clean data pertaining to the running of a company.
+Data are extracted from different sources (AWS database, AWS s3 bucket, and API).
+The data are uploaded to an SQL database.
+The code for this part of the project is all written in python.

+Next, the database is curated and a star-based database schema is created.
+Finally, the database is queried to determine various interesting things about the running of the business.
+The code for this part of the project is written in postgresql.

 ## Quick start

 The pipeline is written in Python 3.9.5